 The fund aims to achieve capital growth by investing in a relatively concentrated portfolio of continental European equities.
 The fund has a multi-cap approach, but the bulk of investments are in larger companies.
-Managers Dave Dudding and Benjamin Moore look for high quality companies, defined as those with strong competitive advantages such as barriers to entry, that can deliver sustained above average growth in their sales and profits.
+Managers Dave Dudding and Benjamin Moore look for high quality businesses, defined as those with strong competitive advantages such as barriers to entry, that can deliver sustained, above-average growth in their sales and profits.
 Once invested they typically hold these stocks for a long period, selling only when their investment case has materially changed.

 |Sector||Europe Excluding UK|

 |Initial charge via Bestinvest||0.00%|

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Information Investor Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

 Dudding has a track record dating back to 2002 which shows he can deliver impressive returns in a variety of market conditions.
 He developed his process on the Threadneedle European Smaller Companies fund, but his success on the European Select fund since 2008 shows he is equally adept at large-cap investing.
 In 2019 co-manager Benjamin Moore joined the team, replacing Mark Nichols.
 Dudding and Moore focus on high-quality companies which tend to have relatively stable earnings and hence share prices.
 As a result the fund typically displays defensive characteristics, with lower volatility than the market and offering a degree of protection from falling markets.

 |High yield bonds||0|